-Forest Futures Visioning Process Project Summary
+Forest Futures Visioning Process Project

 The Department of Conservation and Recreation (DCR) is responsible for the management and stewardship of 308,000 acres of state forest land in the Commonwealth.
 In 2009, some stakeholder groups, including citizen stewards, friends groups associated with DCR parks and a few environmental organizations voiced concerns with the department’s silvicultural and forest management practices.
 Some felt the Department’s focus was on timber production while other stakeholder groups, predominately timber producers and private landowners, expressed disappointment that DCR was not doing enough to support the production of local wood products in Massachusetts.
 DCR was in the unenviable position of having to balance competing public interests.